2023 Most Popular Liberal Arts & Humanities Bachelor's Degree Schools in Mississippi

 About 54% of the students majoring in liberal arts / sciences and humanities at the school are women while 46% are male.

 With a ranking of #9, Mississippi University for Women did quite well on this year’s most popular schools for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the remote town of Columbus, MUW is a public school with a small student population.
+Located in the town of Columbus, MUW is a public college with a small student population.

 Women make up 61% of the liberal arts / sciences and humanities majors at the school.

-Read full report on Liberal Arts / Sciences & Humanities at Mississippi University for Women
+Full Liberal Arts / Sciences & Humanities at Mississippi University for Women Report

-Blue Mountain College did quite well in this year’s ranking of the most popular places for liberal arts / sciences and humanities students to get a bachelor’s degree.
-It came in at #10 on the list.
-Blue Mountain College is a small private not-for-profit school located in the rural area of Blue Mountain.
+With a ranking of #10, Blue Mountain College did quite well on this year’s most popular schools for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Blue Mountain College is a fairly small private not-for-profit school located in the rural area of Blue Mountain.

 Liberal Arts / Sciences & Humanities Majors to Study